Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

 Jean-Claude Van Damme Movies

 Jean-Claude Van Damme is a true champion of martial arts, but how do his films hold up?
-I will choose the 5 best and the 5 worst, then list a complete ratings list of all his films.
-Ready?
+Let's examine his 5 best and 5 worst roles, followed by a ratings list of all his films.

 The Best Films of JCVD